dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apip_relnotes.md

 ---
 API Portal updates are cumulative, comprising new features and changes delivered in previous updates unless specifically indicated otherwise in the Release notes.

+This release is a small update for API Portal.
+It contains some performance improvements and some fixes.
+We are continuing to work on the new user interface (UI) and custom page builder capability with a target of delivery in the November 2022 update.

 ## Installation

 API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see the following options: